StianNOR/Homelab/README.md

-:sparkles: ## Welcome to My Script to Make Your Terminal Life Easier on Linux. :sparkles:
+## Welcome to My Script to Make Your Terminal Life Easier on Linux. :sparkles:
 <br><br>

 ### The script supports Linux distros using these package managers: